aleka07/digital_egizz/workflow_state.md

 A chronological log of significant actions, events, tool outputs, and decisions.

 Actual Log:
-[2025-04-02 11:21:11] Initialized new session.
+[2025-04-02 16:21:11] Initialized new session.
 State set to ANALYZE/READY.
-[2025-04-02 11:24:30] Resumed session.
-Read project_config.md.
-State is ANALYZE/READY.
-Awaiting user task.
-[2025-04-02 11:27:45] Started ANALYZE phase for TASK_INITIAL_SETUP.
-Changed Status to IN_PROGRESS.
-[2025-04-02 11:30:15] Completed ANALYZE phase.
-Analysis results: Need to set up project structure with Go backend, Docker configuration for Eclipse Ditto, and initial API design.
-[2025-04-02 11:30:30] Transition to BLUEPRINT phase.
-Creating detailed implementation plan.
+[2025-04-02 16:35:00] Received task to create Go backend service.
+Phase changed to BLUEPRINT, Status set to IN_PROGRESS.
-[2025-04-02 11:33:45] Completed detailed implementation plan.
-Set Status to NEEDS_PLAN_APPROVAL.
+[2025-04-02 16:36:00] Blueprint for Go backend service completed.
+Status set to NEEDS_PLAN_APPROVAL.
-[2025-04-02 11:35:20] Plan approved.
-Transitioning to CONSTRUCT phase.
-Starting with Step 1: Establish Project Structure.
-[2025-04-02 11:37:10] Created project directory structure for backend and docker configurations.
-[2025-04-02 11:37:45] Initialized Go module at github.com/digital-egiz/backend.
-[2025-04-02 11:40:30] Created main.go with server implementation and health check endpoint.
-[2025-04-02 11:42:15] Created Dockerfile for the backend service.
+[2025-04-02 16:40:00] User provided approved plan for Go backend service with /health endpoint.
+Phase changed to CONSTRUCT, Status set to IN_PROGRESS, CurrentStep set to STEP_1_1.
-[2025-04-02 11:42:45] Completed Step 2.
-Moving to Step 3: Eclipse Ditto Docker Setup.
+[2025-04-02 16:41:00] Step 1.1 completed: Created backend directory structure.
+Moving to Step 1.2.
-[2025-04-02 11:45:30] Created Docker Compose configuration for Eclipse Ditto with MongoDB persistence.
-[2025-04-02 11:47:15] Added Swagger UI configuration for Eclipse Ditto API.
-[2025-04-02 11:47:45] Completed Step 3.
-Moving to Step 4: API Design Foundation.
+[2025-04-02 16:42:00] Step 1.2 completed: Created main.go file with health endpoint.
+Moving to Step 1.3.
-[2025-04-02 11:50:30] Created API design foundation with endpoints for digital twin operations.
-[2025-04-02 11:50:45] Completed Step 4.
-Moving to Step 5: Main Docker Compose Integration.
+[2025-04-02 16:43:00] Step 1.3 completed: Initialized Go module.
+Moving to Step 1.4.
-[2025-04-02 11:53:30] Created main Docker Compose file integrating Eclipse Ditto and Go backend services.
-[2025-04-02 11:54:00] Completed Step 5.
-Moving to Step 6: Basic README and Documentation.
+[2025-04-02 16:45:00] Step 1.4 completed: Created Dockerfile for backend service.
+Created empty go.sum file.
+Moving to Step 1.5.
-[2025-04-02 11:57:30] Created comprehensive README.md with project overview, setup instructions, and usage guide.
-[2025-04-02 11:57:45] Completed Step 6.
-Moving to Step 7: Initial Testing.
+[2025-04-02 16:47:00] Step 1.5 completed: Created docker-compose.yml with Ditto services and backend configuration.
+Moving to Step 1.6.
-[2025-04-02 12:00:30] Created and ran basic test for health endpoint.
-Tests passed successfully.
-[2025-04-02 12:00:45] Completed Step 7.
-All steps of initial setup completed successfully.
-[2025-04-02 12:01:00] Transitioning to VALIDATE phase for final verification.
-[2025-04-02 12:05:00] VALIDATE: Running comprehensive tests to verify all project components.
-[2025-04-02 12:07:15] Verified project structure - all files are in the correct locations.
-[2025-04-02 12:08:30] Backend tests passed successfully.
-[2025-04-02 12:09:45] Backend server started successfully and health endpoint working correctly.
-[2025-04-02 12:10:00] Docker Compose files appear to be syntactically valid.
-[2025-04-02 12:10:15] VALIDATE phase completed successfully.
-All tests passed.
-[2025-04-02 12:11:00] TASK_INITIAL_SETUP completed successfully.
-Digital Egiz project has been established with all core components.
-[2025-04-02 12:13:30] Found issue with Docker build: go.sum not found.
-Updated Dockerfile to handle missing go.sum file.
-[2025-04-02 12:15:45] Found Go version compatibility issue.
-Updated go.mod to specify Go 1.21 instead of 1.24.1.
+[2025-04-02 16:50:00] Encountered issue with Docker build: go.mod required Go 1.24.1 but Docker image uses 1.21.
+Updated go.mod to specify Go 1.21.
-[2025-04-02 12:18:30] Successfully built and started all Docker containers.
-Verified backend health endpoint is responding correctly.
-[2025-04-02 12:20:00] Running additional verification tests to ensure all components are working properly.
-[2025-04-02 12:22:15] Found issue with Eclipse Ditto clustering.
-Updated Docker Compose configuration to fix cluster discovery.
+[2025-04-02 16:52:00] Encountered issue with Eclipse Ditto image references.
+Simplified docker-compose.yml to use only the essential services and corrected image references.
-[2025-04-02 12:25:30] Backend service is working properly with health endpoint responding correctly.
-Eclipse Ditto is starting but needs additional time to fully initialize.
-Swagger UI is accessible.
-[2025-04-02 12:30:00] Additional Eclipse Ditto clustering issues identified: nodes cannot find enough contact points to form a cluster.
-Updating configuration to properly address Ditto clustering requirements.
-[2025-04-02 12:35:30] Researched official Eclipse Ditto configuration and updated Docker Compose file to properly disable clustering using Pekko's local actor provider setting.
+[2025-04-02 16:54:00] Step 1.6 completed: Successfully built and started all services with docker-compose.
+Moving to Step 1.7.
+[2025-04-02 16:55:00] Step 1.7 completed: Verified backend health endpoint with `curl http://localhost:8081/health`, received "OK" response.
+[2025-04-02 16:56:00] All steps completed.
+Go backend service with /health endpoint successfully implemented.
+Phase changed to VALIDATE, Status set to COMPLETED.